ParagEkbote/ParagEkbote.github.io/src/Projects.md

+---
+hide:
+  - navigation
+  - toc
+---

-# Projects
+# **Projects**

 I believe that **projects are the best way to apply and deepen knowledge**.
-They allow me to bridge theoretical concepts with practical implementation.
 Each project fuels my curiosity and enhances my skills.

 ---